Radiative corrections in metric-affine bumblebee model: Summary and conclusions

 \acknowledgments

-This work was partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) and by the Spanish projects FIS2017-84440-C2-1-P (MINECO/FEDER, EU), i-LINK1215 (CSIC), and the projects SEJI/2017/042 and PROMETEO/2020/079 (Generalitat Valenciana).
+This work was partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq), Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{\i}vel Superior (CAPES), by the Spanish Grant FIS2017-84440-C2-1-P funded by MCIN/AEI/10.13039/501100011033 “ERDF Away of making Europe”, Grant PID2020-116567GB-C21 funded by MCIN/AEI/10.13039/501100011033, the project PROMETEO/2020/079 (Generalitat Valenciana), and the project i-COOPB20462 (CSIC).
 The work by A. Yu.
 P. has been supported by the CNPq project No. 301562/2019-9.
-PJP would like to thank the Brazilian agency CAPES for financial support, and also the Departament de Física Teòrica and IFIC, Universitat de València, for the hospitality.
-A. D. is supported by a PhD contract of the program FPU 2015 (Spanish Ministry of Economy and Competitiveness) with reference FPU15/05406, and would like to thank the Departamento de F\'{\i}sica, Universidade Federal da Para\'{\i}ba for hospitality.
+PJP would like to thank the Brazilian agency CAPES for financial support (PNPD/CAPES grant, process 88887.464556/2019-00) and Departament de F\'{i}sica Te\`{o}rica and IFIC, Universitat de Val\`{e}ncia, for the hospitality.
+A. D. is supported by a PhD contract of the program FPU 2015 (Spanish Ministry of Economy and Competitiveness) with reference FPU15/054/06, and would like to thank the Departamento de F\'{\i}sica, Universidade Federal da Para\'{\i}ba for hospitality.